Campaign History of the 151e Régiment d'Infanterie - I

 At 0650 hrs the 3 Bat. is ordered to recommence its attack on the Carrière woods, which will progress up to the road perpendicular to the one leading to Les Culots (1800 meters from Villeneuve).
 Meanwhile, an order is received by Colonel Deville from the 7 Co. stating that a section of the company was 400 meters in front of (north) Villeneuve and a patrol even further forward, which indicated that the enemy was rapidly retreating in the direction of Montgivroux.

-At 0820 hrs, Battalion Commander Monphous reports that the 3 Bat. has reached the northern edge of a triangular wood north of the Carrière and that the enemy was occupying Corfélix and Les Culots.
+At 0820 hrs, Commandant Monphous reports that the 3 Bat. has reached the northern edge of a triangular wood north of the Carrière and that the enemy was occupying Corfélix and Les Culots.
 At 1120 hrs, 1 Bat. reports that it is 800 meters from the south corner of the Bois de l'Homme-Blanc, following the western edge of the Bois de la Branle.
 It is supported to the right by the 94 RI, to the left by the 2 Bat. (marching toward Les Culots and Corfélix), and behind by the 3 Bat.
 In order for the regiment to take Les Culots, the 1 Bat. would have to occupy the Bois de l'Homme-Blanc, advancing in double open column (4, 3 Cos. in the first line, 2 Co. in the second line echeloned).
 As it advances, it comes under shell fire and rifle fire from German patrols in the Bois de la Branle.

-At 1130 hrs, Commander Monphous (3 Bat.) reports that conditions were not favorable to take Les Culots as the neighboring heights were occupied by enemy machine-guns and artillery.
+At 1130 hrs, Commandant Monphous (3 Bat.) reports that conditions were not favorable to take Les Culots as the neighboring heights were occupied by enemy machine-guns and artillery.
 As this report comes in, Colonel Deville instructs the 2 Bat. to advance with extreme precaution to Côte 196, while telling the 1 Bat. to also advance slowly, ensuring its right flank is covered by the 94 RI.
 Due to the incomplete resupply from the evening before, at 1215 hrs Deville calls back his battalions in order to distribute ammunition.
 3 Bat. falls back to the little woods of the Carrière, 300 meters north of Villeneuve-lès-Charleville.
 2 Bat. falls back to the cemetery north of the village.
 1 Bat. falls back to the east of Villeneuve - Les Culots Road, behind and to the right of the 3 Bat.
 An hour later, with the resupply complete, the units are sent forward again.
 At 1330 hrs, orders arrive from division stating that the 151 RI was to take Les Forges, Les Reclus, and the Bois des Reclus, supported by artillery on Côte 213.
 The 162 RI and 8 BCP were to take Saint-Prix with the 94 RI, 16 BCP and 19 BCP in reserve.
 The general advance is to resume at 1530 hrs.

 The 1 Bat. advances in double open column (2 and 3 Cos. followed by 4 Co.) with each echeloned to the right, 300 meters apart.
 By 1615 hrs, 1 Bat. has pushed up to the southwest corner of the Bois de l'Homme-Blanc.
 Sdt.
 Jules Caron would write: